 Wendy holds 3 Guinness World Records and has appeared on The Today Show as their Pet Lifestyle Expert.
 Thanks to her amazing experiences with her endearing pets, she penned the best-selling books: Chicken Soup for the Soul: What I Learned from the Dog, What I Learned from the Cat, My Cat’s Life, My Dog’s Life, How to Understand Men Through Their Dogs, How to Understand Women Through Their Cats and It’s a Dog’s World: The Savvy Guide to Four-Legged Living.

 But Diamond is not stopping there.
-In 2014, she is setting out to better the world by launching Women’s Entrepreneurship Day (WED) at the UN.
+In 2014, she is setting out to better the world by launching Women’s Entrepreneurship Day (WED) at the United Nations on November 19th, 2014.
 WED is designed to support female entrepreneurs globally, to gather a think tank of women leaders, and to amplify their mutual message of expanding business communities with social good initiatives.

 In the next five years, Wendy Diamond would like to see a movement to establish a universal animal welfare policy in this country, and eventually globally.
 The national initiative would be a comprehensive package that includes; a “No-kill” nation, responsible breeding, FDA stricter regulations on pet food, a national animal rescue and shelter database, and stiffer penalties and punishment for animal cruelty including puppy mills.
 The overall goal would be for a worldwide shift in the way people see animals; they are not chattel, but living and breathing creatures with souls.